EmmaBergner/erace/README.md

 No known bugs.

 ## Pre-Deployment Checklist
-- Configured axios to use the deployed server api.
+- Configure axios to use the deployed server api.

 ## Deployment
 This project was deployed using Github and Heroku.